HageFX-78/YouTube-Grid-Row-Controller/README.md

 ## About

 Adds simple buttons to control items per row on Youtube's home feed, works for shorts and news sections too.
 Buttons can be hidden if needed.

+You can also find it on GreasyFork [click me](https://greasyfork.org/en/scripts/534651-youtube-grid-row-controller).
+Do support :D

 ## Installation